kopptr/svf-acolyte-guild/docs/Roman Rite Masses/Roman Rite Low Mass.md

 Sit.

 ### Creed, Universal Prayer
-One or both of these may be omitted, especially for Low [[Mass]].
+One or both of these may be omitted.
 If they are performed, stand.
 Face South during the _Creed_, and the direction of whichever [[Minister]] is speaking during the _Universal Prayer_.

 ### Offertory
 See [[Offertory]], especially [[Offertory#Sung and Low Mass]].
 Depending on the [[Mass]], the cue could be the [[Celebrant]] approaching the [[Crossing Altar|Altar]] or [[Credence Table]] from the [[Ambo]] after the _Homily_, or the start of an Offertory Chant.
 The [[Altar Server|Server]] must pay close attention.